etan18/Obsidian-Notes/Research/ai scribes.md

 		- "In particular, we need to understand whether LLMs’ rephrasing causes subtle shifts in clinical meaning and the extent of possible hallucinations."

-You are a physician at UCSF Medical Center.